Slovak Republic (1939–1945): Diplomatic recognition

 Germany and Italy immediately recognized the emergent Slovak state a few weeks later.
-Britain and France refused to do so; in March 1939, both powers sent diplomatic notes to Berlin protesting developments in former Czechoslovakia as a breach of the Munich agreement and pledged not to acknowledge the territorial changes.
-Similar notes – though without reference to Munich – were sent by the USSR and the USA.
+Britain and France refused to do so; in March 1939, both powers sent diplomatic notes to Berlin protesting developments in former Czechoslovakia as a breach of the Munich Agreement and pledged not to acknowledge the territorial changes.
+Similar notes – though without reference to Munich – were sent by the USSR and the US.
 Some non-Axis states, like Switzerland, Poland, and the Vatican, recognized Slovakia in March and April 1939.

 The Great Powers soon changed their position.
-In May, British diplomacy asked for (and received) a new exequatur for its former consul in Bratislava, which marked de facto recognition of Slovakia.
+In May, British diplomacy asked for (and received) a new exequatur for its former consul in Bratislava, which marked the recognition of Slovakia.
 France followed suit in July 1939.
 However, Czechoslovak legations kept operating in London and Paris.
 Some international organizations like the League of Nations or the International Labour Union still considered Czechoslovakia their member, but some – like the Universal Postal Union – admitted Slovakia.